Blog

 Friday 1st December 2017

 Are stretch marks inevitable in pregnancy or can you save your skin?
 If you don’t know much about pregnancy before you are expecting a baby, the one thing you are bound to have heard of is stretch marks!
-But is there anything you can do to lessen their impact on…
+But is there anything you can do to lessen their impact on your skin or avoid them altogether?
+Read on… What are stretch marks?
+Stretch marks…

 view more »